MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Set-UnifiedGroup.md

 ```

 ### -EmailAddresses
 The EmailAddresses parameter specifies all the email addresses (proxy addresses) for the recipient, including the primary SMTP address.
 In on-premises Exchange organizations, the primary SMTP address and other proxy addresses are typically set by email address policies.
 However, you can use this parameter to configure other proxy addresses for the recipient.
-For more information, see Email address policies in Exchange 2016 (https://technet.microsoft.com/library/bb232171.aspx).
+For more information, see [Email address policies in Exchange Server](https://docs.microsoft.com/Exchange/email-addresses-and-address-books/email-address-policies/email-address-policies).

 Valid syntax for this parameter is \<Type\>:\<emailaddress1\>,\<Type\>:\<emailaddress2\>,...\<Type\>:\<emailaddressN\>.
 The optional \<Type\> value specifies the type of email address.
 Some examples of valid values include: